coderholic/pyradio/README.md

 **PyRadio** will periodically (once every 10 days) check whether a new version has been released.

 If so, a notification message will be displayed, informing the user about it.

+## Cleaning up

+As **PyRadio** versions accumulate, when building from source, one may have to *clean up* old installation files.

+To do that, one has to observe the installation process in order to find out where the package is installed.
+The installation would complete printing the following messages (on *python 3.7*):

+    Installed /usr/lib/python3.7/site-packages/pyradio-0.7.8-py3.7.egg
+    Processing dependencies for pyradio==0.7.8
+    Finished processing dependencies for pyradio==0.7.8

+From this we get that the installation directory is **/usr/lib/python3.7/site-packages**.
+This may be different though, depending on the distribution and python version used.

+Let's see what **PyRadio** files exist there:

+    $ ls -d /usr/lib/python3.7/site-packages

+    /usr/lib/python3.7/site-packages/pyradio-0.7.6.2-py3.7.egg
+    /usr/lib/python3.7/site-packages/pyradio-0.7.7-py3.7.egg
+    /usr/lib/python3.7/site-packages/pyradio-0.7.8-py3.7.egg

+As we see, previous versions still exist in this system: **0.7.6.2** and **0.7.7**.
+These files (actually directories) can safely be removed:

+    $ sudo rm -rf /usr/lib/python3.7/site-packages/pyradio-.7.6.2-py3.7.egg
+    $ sudo rm -rf /usr/lib/python3.7/site-packages/pyradio-0.7.7-py3.7.egg

 ## Debug mode